This page is not available in English as this course is given in Swedish.

 For information about the course, we refer to the Swedish course page.

+This course introduces Arabic for learners with no prior experience, combining Modern Standard Arabic (MSA) with spoken varieties, primarily Levantine and Egyptian dialects.
 The course develops basic skills in reading, writing, speaking, and listening, and introduces key elements of the Arabic alphabet.
-Participants will learn essential vocabulary and phrases to help them engage in daily conversations and comprehend simple texts.
+Participants will learn essential vocabulary and phrases to engage in daily conversations and comprehend simple texts.

-The aim of the course is to provide learners with a solid foundation in both formal and spoken Arabic, enabling them to communicate effectively at a beginner level.
 By the end of the course, participants will be able to greet people, introduce themselves, ask and answer simple questions, and handle basic interactions in Arabic-speaking contexts.
-In addition, students will gain insight into Arab and Islamic culture and history.
+Participants will also gain insight into Arab and Islamic culture and history.

 The course is given in English.

-Participants with some existing knowledge of Arabic are welcome to join but they should be aware that the course content and pace is tailored to complete beginners.
+No prior knowledge of Arabic is required.
+Designed for complete beginners.
+Participants with some existing knowledge of Arabic are welcome but should be aware that the pace is tailored to beginners.

-All course material is not included in the cost for this course and participants need purchase the course book on their own.
+All course material is not included in the cost for this course.
+Participants need to buy access to the LINGCO platform that accompanies the book on their own.
+The printed book is available to borrow as a class set during the term.

 Course book: